sromeroi/aspectrum/README.md

  * Aspectrum use AGUP library, see http://agup.sourceforge.net and the source code of Aspectrum for more information.

+ * Aspectrum use a modified libayemu, https://github.com/gasman/libayemu from Matt Westcott, that is derived from https://asashnov.github.io/libayemu.html of Sashnov Alexander

   Santiago Romero AkA NoP/Compiler. sromero@escomposlinux.org